Valeros-LD/valeros-NDE/docs/guide/search-views.md

 ## View-Specific Presentation Configurations

-Each view can have its own [presentation configuration](/guide/configuring-data-presentation) that controls how data is displayed.
+Each view can have its own [object presentation configuration](/guide/configuring-object-presentation) that controls how heritage objects are displayed.

 For example: A **List View** might show thumbnails on the left with title, description, and metadata.